zerocracy/zerocracy.github.io/pages/policy.md

 <a name="9" href="#9">§9</a>
 "Impediments."
-You may declare impediments for a job by saying `waiting` to Zerocrat.
+You may declare impediments for a job by saying `wait` to Zerocrat.
 Until the job has impediments [Ten Days rule](#8) is not applicable to it.